 Many small business owners allow employees to bring their own computers to work.
 This is known as BYOD.
-It’s also considered a computer security no-no and headache to manage and support.
+It's also considered a cyber security no-no and headache to manage and support.
 It gets even more complicated when computer repair or IT Support is needed and the question of who foots the bill comes into play.
 Today we explore who pays for employee computer repairs in a small business, and why you should avoid or at least secure BYOD in your business.

 My business is a creative agency with a mix of employees and independent contractors working on the team.